FAQs About North Carolina Eminent Domain and Condemnation Proceedings

 Many people have questions about the eminent domain process in North Carolina.
 The Tarheel State is one of the only remaining jurisdictions with a “public use” eminent domain requirement.
 For many years, public use was mostly public works projects.
 Then, in 2005, the Supreme Court expanded this category to include some private development projects, such as rejuvenating a downtown area.
 As a result, the state and its bedfellows have unprecedented power to seize private property.

-In these matters, a Charlotte land condemnation attorney serves mostly a negotiator.
+In these matters, a Charlotte land condemnation attorney is mostly a negotiator.
 Once the state launches eminent domain proceedings, it’s impossible to stop them, at least in most cases.
 However, the price the state must pay is a different matter.
 Rather understandably, the state wants to pay the minimum amount possible.
-An attorney ensures that you get fair compensation for your lost property rights.What Is the Difference Between Eminent Domain and Land Condemnation?
+An attorney ensures that you get fair compensation for your lost property rights.What is the Difference Between Eminent Domain and Land Condemnation?

 Almost all eminent domain seizures are related to infrastructure projects, mostly road and bridge projects.
 Others include parks, lakes, rivers, and energy projects, like pipelines and utilities.
 Sometimes, the state takes an entire plot of land.
 Other times, the state adds a utility or other easement on the title.
-The state must pay just compensation.What Is Just Compensation in This Context?
+The state must pay just compensation.What is Just Compensation in this Context?

 First, let’s look at what just compensation is not.
 It is not what the state says it is.
 More on that below.
 Furthermore, just compensation is not necessarily the same thing as current fair market value.
 Instead, just compensation is based on the highest and best use of the land.
-For example, an undeveloped tract of land in a growing area might have an HBU (Highest and Best Use) value that is two or three times its current fair market value.What Happens if the State’s Offer Is Unfair?
+For example, an undeveloped tract of land in a growing area might have an HBU (Highest and Best Use) value that is two or three times its current fair market value.What Happens if the State’s Offer is Unfair?